dtchkoidze/dtchkoidze/README.md

 Can quit vim.
-Passionate about systems, RDBMs, devops tooling, and low-level coding.
+Passionate about systems, RDBMs, devops tooling, and low-levelish coding.
 Most of my work is in private repos, so sorry.
 I'd be happy to collaborate on Odin, C, and Go projects.

 ## Connect